 Just think of how you could work with your spouse and kids a few weekends a year and save money for something like an epic vacation or maybe a backyard pool!

-One adult can paint faces, one can make balloon animals, one kid can apply tattoos – be they stamps or even water applied…if you have a 4th family member, it might be their job to assist the other three, floating in between them.
+One adult can paint faces, one can make balloon animals, and one kid can apply tattoos – be they stamps or even water applied…if you have a 4th family member, it might be their job to assist the other three, floating in between them.

 –>If I remember correctly (always check with your tax professional) you can use your business to pay your kids up to $10,000 a year tax-free.